 I am a Reader in Comparative Politics at King’s College London.

-My research focuses on elections and political institutions in both emerging and well-established democracies.
+My research focuses on elections and political institutions in both emerging and established democracies.

 Contact me: